samschloegel/qlab-scripts/README.md

 These three scripts work together as a group.

-There are some variables at the begining that can alter if you'd like.
+There are some variables at the begining which you can alter if you'd like.

-- set userNumPrefix to "y" -- Change this if you want but make sure you do it consistently across all scripts in this folder.
+- `set userNumPrefix to "y"` -- Change this if you'd like, but make sure you do it consistently across all scripts in this folder.
-- set userNamePrefix to "Yamaha Scene" -- same as above
+- `set userNamePrefix to "Yamaha Scene"` -- same notes as above
-- set userColor to "Purple" -- User whatever color you prefer for your Yamaha Scene recall cues, but make sure to do it for all scripts in this folder so they can work well together.
+- `set userColor to "Purple"` -- Use whatever color you prefer for your Yamaha Scene recall cues, but make sure to change it for all scripts in this folder, so they can work well together.

 Once you've altered variables (if any):

-1. Create a new cue list and run the `Yamaha 300 Generator` inside it.
+1. Create a new cue list and run the `Yamaha 300 Generator` script inside it.
-1. Back in your main list, run either of the other scripts, whichever better suits your workflow.
+1. Back in your main cue list, run either of the other scripts from a hotkey - whichever better suits your workflow.

 ---